top of page

 Further Iterations

-Advancing Functionality and Appeal
+Advancing functionality and appeal

 A new prototype, pictured below to the left, was created based on the previous findings from the feedback, in addition to adding basic Arduino functionality.
 Whereas the previous feedback was aimed at the potential users' thoughts on the hypothetical, acted story of the interaction, the UX survey gauged potential users' thoughts after independently interacting with the fully functional prototype.